gvwilson/sdxpy/src/finale/index.md

 In retrospect,
 this is what [%b Oram2007 Brown2011 Brown2012 %] were groping toward.
-I think that if our community had decided fifty years ago to think of what we do as "industrial design for software" rather than "software engineering", our conversations would be intellectually richer today.
+If we had decided fifty years ago to call programming "industrial design for software" rather than "software engineering", our conversations would be intellectually richer today.
 I hope this book will help us get there.
-I hope that we learn how to talk about the beauty of software as well, because it *is* beautiful, and we deserve to have ways to say that.
+I hope that some day we'll be able to talk to each other about the beauty of software because it *is* beautiful and we deserve to have ways to say that.

 I also hope that your journey won't stop here.
-If you would like to add a chapter to this book or translate it into another language, your help would be very welcome: please see [%x intro %] and [%x contrib %] for more information.
+If you would like to add a chapter to this book or translate it into another language, please see [%x intro %] and [%x contrib %].

-Finally,
-experienced developers know that programming well isn't enough.
-If you work yourself to exhaustion, leave people out of important discussions, or base your opinions on TED talks, you may create a good implementation of the wrong thing.
-On a larger scale,
-programmers have enabled [%i "pervasive surveillance" %], online [%i "harassment" %] and [%i "radicalization" %], and the [%i "algorithmic inequality" "concentration of wealth and power" %] in a few unaccountable hands.
-If we truly want to make the world a better place, we need to focus on making things that are good as well as making things well.
+Until then:

 <div class="center" markdown="1">
 Start where you are.<br/>